DaehwanKimLab/hisat2/MANUAL.markdown

     samtools view -bS eg2.sam > eg2.bam

 Use `samtools sort` to convert the BAM file to a sorted BAM file.
+The following command requires samtools version 1.2 or higher.

-    samtools sort eg2.bam eg2.sorted
+    samtools sort eg2.bam -o eg2.sorted.bam

 We now have a sorted BAM file called `eg2.sorted.bam`.
 Sorted BAM is a useful format because the alignments are (a) compressed, which is convenient for